-The aim of this virtual event is to assess how food and beverage companies can take effective climate action, enable sustainable innovation and drive supply-chain resilience.
-It will provide an overview of key sustainability challenges to and opportunities for the sector, with the focus on practical real-world solutions.
+The aim of this virtual event, held from 24-26 March and now available on demand, was to assess how food and beverage companies can take effective climate action, enable sustainable innovation and drive supply-chain resilience.
+It provides an overview of key sustainability challenges to and opportunities for the sector, with the focus on practical real-world solutions.

 The conference, say organisers Innovation Forum, is a great platform for benchmarking your organisation’s performance on sustainability issues and learning about best practice from key players in the sector.